Virginia Commonwealth University: Student life

 The student body consists of 57% female students and 42% male students.
 Out-of-state students have increased to 15% as of the fall of 2011, and the remaining 85% of students are from Virginia.
-Demographically, the student body is 51% white, 15% African American, 12% Asian, 7% Hispanic, 6% International, less than 1% Native American and 8% Unknown.

 Residential life

 More than 79% of VCU freshmen live on campus.
 VCU's current residential hall capacity is around 6,200 students.
 Because of the prominent location within the city of Richmond, many upperclassmen live in student apartments located around the campus, specifically in The Fan, Oregon Hill or the Carver neighborhood, and are still able to walk or bike to their classes.

 Dining

 Dining Services at VCU is contracted to ARAMARK Higher Education.
 Undergraduate students living in a dorm-style university residence hall are required to purchase a residential dining plan.

 Activities

 Student organizations

 VCU has more than 500 registered student organizations in which students can be involved.
 VCU boasts a well-established net of ethnic and cultural, religious, recreational and special interest organizations.
 There are two student government associations at VCU, one for each campus.

-VCU is also an academic partner to the largest French Film Festival in the United States.
-Founded in 1993, the total participation in 2012 has grown to more than 22,000 entries for the 27 films.
+VCU was an academic partner to the largest French Film Festival in the United States.
+Founded in 1993, the total participation in 2012 had grown to more than 22,000 entries for the 27 films.